ismailmmd/ismailmmd/README.md

 ### Hi there 👋, I am Ismail

-#### I am tech enthusiast and a Full Stack Developer specialized in Java and Angular Stack
+#### I am a tech enthusiast and a Full Stack Developer specialized in Java and Javascript

 <!-- 👯 I’m looking to collaborate on ... -->
 <!-- 🤔 I’m looking for help with ... -->